russian-vowels

 “The Pirates’ Code is more what you’d call guidelines than actual rules.”

 While Russian vowel usage has a ton of rules, these rules aren’t hard and fast.
-They’re honestly more like “guidelines.”
-There are tons of exceptions (and exceptions to the exceptions!) to consider.
+They’re more like “guidelines” and have lots of exceptions to consider.

 To better understand this, let’s examine the буквы (letters) and звуки (sounds) of these vowel pairs.

-We’ve provided detailed pronunciation information for each vowel, but if you’re unsure about the pronunciation of a word, you can always look it up on the user-generated pronunciation dictionary Forvo.
+We’ve provided detailed pronunciation information for each vowel, but if you’re unsure about the pronunciation of a word, you can always look it up on the user-generated pronunciation dictionary Forvo or see it used by native Russian speakers on the FluentU program, which uses short video clips from authentic Russian media to teach the language.

 А and Я